vttale/serve-stale/draft-tale-dnsop-serve-stale.md

 The resolver then checks its cache for an unexpired answer.
-If it finds none and the Recursion Desired flag is not set in the request, it SHOULD immediately return the response without consulting the expired record cache.
+If it finds none and the Recursion Desired flag is not set in the request, it SHOULD immediately return the response without consulting the cache for expired records.

 If iterative lookups will be done, it SHOULD start the query resolution timer.
-This timer bounds the work done by the resolver, and is commonly 30 seconds.
+This timer bounds the work done by the resolver, and is commonly around 10 to 30 seconds. \[ BIND 9 used to use a hard-coded constant of 30 seconds and has more recently added a configuration parameter that defaults to 10 seconds and is capped at
+30. A rigorous exploration of other implementations has not yet been done. \]

-If the answer has not been completely determined when the client response timer has elapsed, the resolver SHOULD then check its cache to see whether there is expired data that would satisfy the request.
-If so, it sends a response and the TTL fields of the expired records SHOULD be set to 1.
+If the answer has not been completely determined by the time the client response timer has elapsed, the resolver SHOULD then check its cache to see whether there is expired data that would satisfy the request.
+If so, it adds that data to the response message and SHOULD set the TTL of each expired record in the message to 1 second.  \[ This 1 second TTL is ripe for discussion. \] The response is then sent to the client while the resolver continues its attempt to refresh the data.

 The maximum stale timer is used for cache management and is independent of the query resolution process.
 This timer is conceptually different from the maximum cache TTL that exists in many resolvers, the latter being a clamp on the value of TTLs as received from authoritative servers.
 The maximum stale timer SHOULD be configurable, and defines the length of time after a record expires that it SHOULD be retained in the cache.
-The suggested value is 7 days, which gives time to notice the problem and and for human intervention for fixing it.
+The suggested value is 7 days, which gives time to notice the resolution problem and for human intervention for fixing it.

+This same basic technique MAY be used to handle stale data associated with delegations.
+If authoritative server addresses are not able to be refreshed, resolution can possibly still be successful if the authoritative servers themselves are still up.

 # Implementation Caveats